tdegeus/GooseEYE/docs/index.rst

   * All implementation is in C++.

   * The Python interface is generated using `pybind11 <http://pybind11.readthedocs.io/en/master/>`_.
 This project is particularly worth mentioning as it is extremely easy to use, and requires almost no code.
 Moreover it is header-only, so it requires no installation whatsoever.
-One just clone from `GitHub <https://github.com/pybind/pybind11>`_ and gets on its way.
+One just clone from `github.com/pybind/pybind11 <https://github.com/pybind/pybind11>`_ and gets on its way.

   * The GUI is build using `Qt <https://www.qt.io>`_ which is completely free professional platform, that even comes with a graphical design tool: Qt Creator.
 Using the latter the full GUI is designed in a graphical way.
 One just connects some functionality using a C++ back-end.
 This code is even generated and accessed from Qt Creator.